To The Members,

-This has been dealt with in a separate section in the Annual Report
+This has been dealt with in a separate section in the Annual Report.

-3. The Directors have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act, 1956 andBanking Regulation Act, 1949 for safeguarding the assets of the Company and for preventingand detecting fraud and other irregularities.
+c) The directors had taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of this Act for safeguarding the assets of the company and for preventing and detecting fraud and other irregularities;

-4. The Directors have prepared the annual accounts for the financial year ended onMarch31, 2014 on a going concern basis.
+d) The directors had prepared the annual accounts on a going concern basis; and

-The Board of Directors places on record its gratitude to the Government of India, Reserve Bank of India, State Governments, Securities and Exchange Board of India and other Regulatory bodies including stock exchanges where the Banks shares are listed fortheir support and guidance.
-The Board also places on record its gratitude to thebanks customers, shareholders, other stakeholders and well wishers for their valuedpatronage.
-The Board expresses its sincere appreciation for the dedicated servicesrendered by officers and employees of the bank at all levels.
+The Board of Directors places on record its gratitude to the government of India, Reserve Bank of India, State governments, Securities and Exchange Board of India and other Regulatory bodies including stock exchanges where the Banks shares are listed for their support and guidance.
+The Board also places on record its gratitude to the banks customers, shareholders, other stakeholders and well wishers for their valued patronage.
+The Board further places on record its appreciation for the valuable services rendered by M/s Sagar and Associates, Statutory Central Auditors.
+The Board expresses its sincere appreciation for the dedicated services rendered by officers and employees of the bank at all levels.